Eight of the top 10 highest-earning industries for small business ownership are in the blue-collar sector.

 - Bakery: $1,043

-In addition to looking at specific industries, the researchers also examined which cities offer blue-collar businesses the greatest earning potential.
-The highest earning cities for blue-collar business in the U.S. and their average monthly invoices are:
+In addition to looking at specific industries, the researchers at Invoice2Go examined which cities offered blue-collar businesses the greatest earning potential.
+Here were the highest-earning cities for blue-collar business in the U.S. and their average monthly invoices in 2016:

 - Raleigh-Durham, North Carolina: $20,318